Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Our expert reviewers review our articles and recommend changes to ensure we are upholding our high standards for accuracy and professionalism.

 Our expert reviewers hold advanced degrees and certifications and have years of experience with personal finances, retirement planning and investments.

 You can create a financial strategy that evolves with you.
 Start by establishing goals for your future, such as your ideal retirement age, your ability to provide financially for children or other loved ones, and your standard of living.

 Taxes are a part of life, but if you’re financially savvy, you can pacify Uncle Sam while keeping a greater percentage of your hard-earned money.

-Financial products and savings vehicles such as 401(k)s and IRAs, CDs, and annuities allow you to legally defer or minimize your tax burden.
+Financial products and savings vehicles such as 401(k) plans and IRAs, CDs and annuities allow you to legally defer or minimize your tax burden.

 Employer-Sponsored Retirement Plans

 It’s common knowledge that contributing the maximum amount to your employer-sponsored 401(k) plan is one of the most effective means of saving for retirement.

 Your pre-tax contributions lower your taxable income and allow your money to earn interest on a tax-deferred basis.
 Additionally, many employers offer a contribution match that boosts your retirement savings.